dabiged/adventofcode/2020/README.md

 1. I tried implementing part1 using lists, but keeping track of the updates to the location was too hard.
 I gave up and looked at what others had done and used the dictionary system in place now.

 ### Day24
+1. A fun puzzle.
+I made a lot of silly mistakes with the movements, and didn't really solve all of them until I had a full suite of tests.
+2. In part 2 I made one major mistake, and that was to iterate only over hexes next to black tiles, and not black tiles themselves.
+This meant black tiles never flipped white.
+3. I mis-transcribed one digit (day 6) on part 2 and so my tests were not working for this day.
+I ended up making an animation to debug this, which I didn't need!

 ### Day25
 1. Today was surprisingly easy! my brute force search for the loop_size found the answer in only a minute or two.
 Not sure how to speed this up.